Classics and Modern Languages

 For post-A-level Modern Languages

-• Normally, you must have studied the modern language at A-level, Advanced Higher, IB Higher Level, or equivalent.
+Applicants are normally expected to have studied their chosen modern language at A-level, Advanced Higher, IB Higher Level, or an equivalent qualification.

-• Applicants who haven’t taken it formally may still be considered if they have B1 level proficiency on the Common European Framework of Reference for Languages (CEFR).
+However, candidates who have not formally studied the language may still be considered, provided they can demonstrate a proficiency equivalent to B1 on the Common European Framework of Reference for Languages (CEFR).

 For beginners languages